 44-48 Newhey RoadMilnrowRochdale, OL16 4EGTel: 01706 641409

-The surgery will be closed for staff training 1 - 4pm on the 2nd Thursday of every month.
-When you ring the surgery the answer phone will provide you with the contact number for Bardoc.
+The surgery will be closed for staff training from 1pm on the 2nd Thursday of every month and will reopen at 8am the following day.
+If you need to see a Doctor and feel you are unable to wait until we reopen, please ring the surgery and the answer phone will provide you with the contact number for Bardoc.
+Thank you.

 Our Nurse Practitioner has advanced qualifications and clinical training, she provides healthcare in a similar way to the GP’s.
 Her role is different from that of a Practice Nurse because she shares the load of the GP’s and provides services which are complementary to that of the doctors and as an alternative choice for patients.
 A Nurse Practitioner is able to diagnose, treat and prescribe medication for various common health problems.
 She can also provide other services such as Health Promotion/Primary Prevention of Heart Disease/Stroke/ Family Planning/Cervical Smears/Womens Health.
-Our Nurse Practitioner is also a trained Smoking Cessation Advisor.
 Appointments are available daily.

-The Practice Nurse is qualified to monitor Diabetes , Hypertension , Heart Disease, Asthma, Sexual Health and Contraceptive Services in conjunction with the doctors.
-She also carries out Cervical Smears, ChildhoodImmunisations, Travel Vaccinations and is available to give health/lifestyle advice.
-Our Practice Nurse is also a trained Smoking Cessation Advisor.
+The Practice Nurses are qualified to monitor Diabetes , Hypertension , Heart Disease, Asthma, Sexual Health and Contraceptive Services in conjunction with the doctors.
+They also carry out Cervical Smears, ChildhoodImmunisations, Travel Vaccinations and are available to give health/lifestyle advice.
 Appointments are available daily.